5outh/abstract-nonsense/posts/2017-01-30-haskell-bits-randomness.md

 main :: IO ()
 main = do
-  -- New generater, generated from the system RNG gen <- newStdGen
+  -- New generator, generated from the system RNG gen <- newStdGen

   let (result, newGen) = dieRoll gen